-Tenkara fishing allows you to get an amazing presentation and a drag-free drift that ca be hard to achieve using Western fly gear.
-If that’s getting a bit technical, it basically just means that you’ll catch more fish because your fly will behave more realistically.
+Tenkara allows you to get an amazing presentation and a drag-free drift that ca be hard to achieve using Western fly gear.
+If that’s getting a bit technical, it basically just means that you will catch more fish because your fly will behave more realistically.

 Take Your Fly Fishing to the Next Level

-If you’re an experienced angler, you can combine tenkara fishing with Western fly fishing to get even more out of your time on the water.
-Experienced anglers will often take both a normal fly rod and a tenkara fly rod out with them.
+If you are an experienced angler, you can combine tenkara Western fly fishing to get even more out of your time on the water.
+Experienced anglers will often take both a normal fly rod and a tenkara rod out with them.
 This gives you the freedom to switch between the two according to the situation and what will work best.

 All About Tenkara Rods

 Tenkara rods differ in several ways from Western fly rods.
 Firstly, they’re telescopic, so instead of breaking down into several sections, the rod actually collapses into the butt section of the rod.
-This can be as small as 15” and is ideal for taking with you if you’re backpacking.
+This can be as small as 15” and is ideal for taking with you if you are backpacking.

 At full length, however, a tenkara rod can be anywhere from 10 to 15 foot.
-This extra length allows you to get your fly right to where the trout are.
-You’ll also see that the tenkara rod has no reel and no line guides.
+This extra length allows you to get your fly right to where the fish are.
+You will also see that the tenkara rod has no reel and no line guides.

-Right at the tip of the rod, you’ll find a short, flexible fiber called a lillian, which both gives the rod more flex and is where you’ll attach your line using a girth hitch or double loop slip knot.
+Right at the tip of the rod, you will find a short, flexible fiber called a lillian, which both gives the rod more flex and is where you will attach your line using a girth hitch or double loop slip knot.
 Almost all tenkara rods are extremely lightweight, weighing less than a pound in total.

 Tenkara Line Setup

-There are two types of line available for tenkara fishing.
+There are two types of line available for tenkara.
 You can choose from a tapering woven line, which is what was traditionally used for tenkara, or a fluorocarbon line which is level for the whole length.